Friedrich Körner

 Friedrich Körner (24 January 1921 – 3 September 1998) was a World War II Luftwaffe Flying ace.
 He was also a recipient of the Knight's Cross of the Iron Cross.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
 Körner was credited with 36 victories in over 250 missions.
 All of his victories were scored whilst flying the Messerschmitt Bf 109.

 Military career

-Körner joined the Luftwaffe on 15 November 1939 and after completion of his pilot training joined I. Gruppe of Jagdgeschwader 27 (JG 27—27th Fighter Wing) in North Africa on 4 July 1941.
-Körner claimed his first victory on 12 October 1941 near Sallum.
+Körner was born on 24 January 1921 in Schwerte, in the Province of Westphalia of the Weimar Republic.
+He joined the Luftwaffe on 15 November 1939.
+Following flight and fighter pilot training, Körner was posted to I. Gruppe (1st group) of Jagdgeschwader 27 (JG 27—27th Fighter Wing) in North Africa on 4 July 1941.
+At the time, the Gruppe was based at Ayn al-Ġazāla and equipped with the Messerschmitt Bf 109 E-7 fighter aircraft.
+Körner claimed his first victory on 12 October near Sallum when he shot down a Curtiss P-40 Warhawk.

 In June 1942 he scored 20 kills, five on the 26 June making him an "ace-in-a-day", Körner's most successful day.
 On 4 July 1942, a year to the day of his arrival, he was shot down whilst scrambling to intercept a Royal Air Force (RAF) bomber formation over the front line near El Alamein in his Bf 109 F-4/Trop (Werknummer 8696—factory number) "Red 11".
 His victor was Lieutenant Lawrence Waugh of 1 Squadron SAAF.
 Körner was captured and sent to a prisoner of war camp in Canada, and released in 1947.